alexcambose/proofchain/truffle/docs/Shipper.md

 ### `createTransport(address _receiver, address _transportCompany, uint256[] _batchIds)` (public)

+Create a new transport

 ### `createTransport(address _receiver, address _transportCompany, uint256[] _batchIds, bytes32 _hashedPassword)` (public)

+Create a new transport

 ### `setTransportStatus(uint256 _transportId, enum Shipper.TransportStatusEnum _status)` (public)

+Sets the status of a transport

 ### `finaliseTransport(uint256 _transportId)` (public)

+Sets a transport as finalised

 ### `finaliseTransport(uint256 _transportId, string _password)` (public)

+Sets the status of a transport

 ### `getTransportBatchids(uint256 _transportId) → uint256[]` (public)

+Get the batch ids from a transport